Accelerated 12-month second baccalaureate BSN program

 - Who can apply: This program is designed for graduates of a regionally accredited institution with a baccalaureate degree in science or the arts.
-The degree must be posted no later than June 15, 2021.
-No exceptions.
+The degree must be posted no later than June 15 of each year.

-- Application deadlines: We accept applications one time a year in the fall.
-We accept 32 students for each application cycle.
+- Application: We accept applications one time a year in the summer.

 - How long does the program take?
 12 months (January-December).